 Assisted living communities are ideal options for the health, safety, and overall well-being of senior citizens.
 Unfortunately, trying to transition from living independently to living in this type of facility, is something that can be extremely challenging for many seniors.
+In order to reduce this challenge and make the best decision, you can take a look at Simply Senior Living and find the ideal senior community, whether it be independent living, assisted living, or a nursing home.

 Some experts have even suggested that it can take your senior loved one 30 to 90 days to adjust to their new living environment.
 While no one wants to lose their sense of independence, there are a few ways that you can help your loved one to adjust to the move to an assisted living facility.